spawaskar-cora/cora-docs/docs/getting-started/index.md

 Congratulations you have found the CoRA User guide.
 This manual is intended to help you get the most out of your CoRA application in your day-to-day use.

-This guide answers the “why, where, and how” questions that most users have when learning to use the CoRA platform.
+This guide answers the “**why, where, and how**” questions that most users have when learning to use the CoRA platform.
 You’ll find lots of step-by-step instructions, screenshots, and examples.
 You’ll get an overview of the modules & resources that are available to you as you work on your Forensic Anthropology projects in CoRA.
 Finally, you’ll learn the concepts of the CoRA platform with it powerful configuration features, and establish best practices for project standards and requirements.

+!!! tip

+    CoRA can be used for inventorying assemblages of **single** or **commingled** human remains

 Commingled human remains are often encountered in archaeological and forensic contexts.
 A bone by bone inventory is an important step in segregating commingled remains into individuals and determining the minimum number of individuals present.
 In order to achieve individual identification a controlled and consistent specimen-level inventory procedure must be followed.